Advanced Cardiovascular Technology

 Adult and pediatric echocardiography prepares graduates to become a credentialed Registered Diagnostic Cardiac Sonographer with specialty in pediatric echocardiography (PE) through ARDMS.

-A bachelor's degree with emphasis in science is preferred.
+A bachelor's or associate's degree with emphasis in science is preferred.

 All college course work must be from accredited institutions.
-Credentials or transcripts not from an accredited U.S. academic institution will require evaluation by the KU international student services before acceptance.
+Credentials or transcripts not from an accredited U.S. academic institution will require evaluation by KU before acceptance.

-The following courses must be completed from accredited institutions to be eligible for the this program:
+The following courses must be completed from an accredited institution with a "C" grade or better to be eligible for the this program: algebra, English or speech/oral communication, human anatomy & physiology, medical terminology, and physics.

 Grade Point Average